Responding to queries

 3. Errors

-Worst case scenario: Your connection's response doesn’t get past our doors, unfortunately.
-Sometimes, your query fails within Redox, which means we fail to process it, and we don't deliver it to the intended endpoint.
+Worst case scenario: Sometimes, your query fails within Redox, which means we fail to process and deliver it to the intended destination.

 If the error occurs within Redox, you may receive a 4XX or 5XX HTTP status.
 Review HTTP errors.